Clariti23/coin-tiger-frontend/coin-tiger-client/README.md

+## About

+CoinTiger is a project I built as part of my passion to learn more about Bitcoin, Ethereum and cryptocurrency markets.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-##Motivation

-CoinTiger is a project I built as part of my passion to learn more about Bitcoin, Ethereum and cryptocurrency markets.

 CoinTiger is an investment management tool for building baskets of cryptoassets and gaining the capability to view how these baskets perform over time.
 This tool is ideally suited for a thesis-driven investor who wants to be able to compare how different investment theses play out with objective metrics.